Nursing Story Slam

 All stories matter.
 We want to hear yours.

-Nurses have stories.
-Stories about people, love, pain, suffering, grief, relief, depression, appreciation, regret, health, illness, death, research that changes practice, teaching that changes practice, practice that changes practice, teaching, and research.
+Nurses have stories about people, love, pain, suffering, grief, relief, depression, appreciation, regret, health, illness and death.
+They also have stories about research, teaching and practice that changes patient care.
 All of these stories matter but often go untold.

-UCalgary Nursing is hosting its second annual Nursing Story Slam on May 9, 2024 (during National Nursing Week) to share these stories.
+UCalgary Nursing is hosting its fourth annual Nursing Story Slam on May 14, 2026 to share these stories.
 Nurses are invited to submit a summary or description of a 5-minute story.
 Ten stories will be selected for the live presentation.

 Participants will be offered a workshop to shape and rehearse their story and craft it into a quality performance for an audience.
 At the main event, each presenter will be given 5 minutes to share their powerful short memory, reflection, or experience in front of a live audience.
 Of all stories presented at the “Slam,” three will be selected for first, second, and third prizes.